 It is understandable that moving away from the business can be difficult.
 Keep in mind it is going to be a big change for your employees as well.
-A major change like this may cause some difficulties with the transition.
-Talk to your employees and let them know what will be happening, when and how it is expected to affect them.
+To minimize the stress, talk to your employees and let them know what will be happening, when and how it is expected to affect them.
+Be open to hearing their concerns.
 Keep them informed along the way and be available to answer questions.
 Retaining your employees is important for a smooth transition.

-In going through the succession planning process, approach it as creating a legacy.
+Going through the succession planning process, approach it as creating your legacy.
 Your business will continue to thrive and grow.
-It may not always be easy to see as you are going through the transition, but it is still something to look forward to.
+It may not always be easy to see as you are going through the transition, but it is still something to look forward to and to be proud of.